• Discounts and special offers

 • TaxAct offers robust plans at a price between TurboTax and TaxSlayer.
 TaxAct has an edge over the competition when it comes to professional support.

 • TaxAct is best suited to those who want expert help without paying more for it and filers with more complicated tax situations who stand to benefit most from lower costs.
-But the free version is a bit lacking and if you’re looking for full preparation services, don’t choose TaxAct.
+The free version is a bit lacking and if you’re looking for full preparation services, don’t choose TaxAct.
 Also, state returns are more expensive with this provider, so consider a different option for this.

 TurboTax: Premium platform